 Suppose you saw a woman at the edge of a cliff screaming for no apparent reason.
 Then, a few seconds later, the cliff crumbled and she fell off.
 Wouldn’t you be confused?
 Why was she screaming before she fell?
 That’s an example of putting the motivation and the reaction in the wrong order.
 Like this:

 The editor gasped and dropped the book, spotting a misspelling on the first page.

 The reaction (the editor gasping and dropping the book) shouldn’t come before the motivation (noticing the misspelled word).
 I may know why she’s gasping, and she may know why she’s gasping, but readers can only read the words I typed and not my mind.

-It should be rendered: The editor spotted a misspelling on the first page and gasped, dropping the book.
+I need to revise the sentence like this: The editor spotted a misspelling on the first page and gasped, dropping the book.

 Now readers understand why the editor is gasping.
-You may occasionally reverse the motivation and the reaction to build suspense, but be conservative with this technique for the sake of clarity and readers’ sanity.
+You can occasionally reverse the motivation and the reaction to build suspense, but be conservative with this technique for the sake of clarity and readers’ sanity.

 4. Qualifiers & Hedging Words

 Words such as really, super, and very are qualifiers, but the only thing they qualify for is poor writing.
 They weigh down your text and overemphasize what you’re describing.
 Compare the following statements: